❶ Antifreeze proteins

 Antifreeze proteins are found in a wide range of cold adapted organisms, and they contribute to their freeze resistance.
 Antifreeze proteins adsorb to the ice surface and inhibit the growth of ice crystals.
 The goal of this project is to investigate the mechanism by which antifreeze proteins protect against the damage typically inflicted by cold, including the underlying molecular mechanism of ice-binding.
 Current efforts focus on the development of bioinspired protein-polymer antifreeze materials.
-This is a collaborative project with John Tsavalas (University of New Hamsphire), Paul Baures (Keene State College), and Emily Asenath-Smith (Cold Regions Research and Engineering Laboratory).
-This project is supported by NASA-EPSCoR and NIH.
+This is a collaborative project with Dr. John Tsavalas (University of New Hamsphire), Dr. Paul Baures (Florida State University Panama City), and Dr. Emily Asenath-Smith (Cold Regions Research and Engineering Laboratory, Hanover, NH).
+We acknowledge support from NASA-EPSCoR and NIH.

-In collaboration with David Alvarez-Ponze (University of Reno) and David Liberles (Temple University), we aim to identify the factors that have an important impact on the rates of protein evolution and elucidate the reasons why these factors affect rates of evolution.
+In collaboration with Dr. David Alvarez-Ponze (University of Reno) and Dr. David Liberles (Temple University), we aim to identify the factors that have an important impact on the rates of protein evolution and elucidate the reasons why these factors affect rates of evolution.
 During evolution, different proteins accumulate amino acid changes at enormously different rates as a result of the different selective pressures to which they are subjected.
-This project is supported by NSF.
+We acknowledge support from NSF.